 Subscribers also get access to the model portfolio, which shows you the current Bull and Bust Report recommendations and the details of each pick.
 As well as email alerts to help keep you updated on the portfolio and access to the member’s area.

 Also, depending on how you sign up and what membership you select, you may receive some bonus reports designed to showcase specific opportunities Chris is interested in.

 For example, if you join through the regular sign up page on the Angel Publishing website, you get five bonus reports as of writing that each covers a different investment idea:

-- Bonus Report 2: “The 4 MVPs of the Tap & Go Revolution”
+- “The 4 MVPs of the Tap & Go Revolution”

-- Bonus Report 4: “Market Massacre: Survive and Prosper From the Most Devastating Market Crash of Your Lifetime”
+- “Market Massacre: Survive and Prosper From the Most Devastating Market Crash of Your Lifetime”

 Like most financial publishing companies, Angel Publishing also runs promotions from time to time that center around the latest stock or trend their analysts are following.

 In this case, Chris is currently heading up a presentation about “spatial computing” (more on this shortly).
 And if you join through that presentation, you can get a discount along with a different set of bonus reports than those listed above.